Marilyn Monroe: 1956–1959: Critical acclaim and marriage to Arthur Miller

 Bus Stop was released in August 1956 and became a critical and commercial success.
 The Saturday Review of Literature wrote that Monroe's performance "effectively dispels once and for all the notion that she is merely a glamour personality" and Crowther proclaimed: "Hold on to your chairs, everybody, and get set for a rattling surprise.
 Marilyn Monroe has finally proved herself an actress."
-She also received a Golden Globe nomination for Best Actress for her performance.
+She also received a Golden Globe nomination for Best Actress in a Leading Role - Musical or Comedy for her performance.

 In August, Monroe also began filming MMP's first independent production, The Prince and the Showgirl, at Pinewood Studios in England.
 Based on a 1953 stage play by Terence Rattigan, it was to be directed and co-produced by, and to co-star, Laurence Olivier.
 The production was complicated by conflicts between him and Monroe.
 Olivier, who had also directed and starred in the stage play, angered her with the patronizing statement "All you have to do is be sexy", and with his demand she replicate Vivien Leigh's stage interpretation of the character.
 He also disliked the constant presence of Paula Strasberg, Monroe's acting coach, on set.
 In retaliation, Monroe became uncooperative and began to deliberately arrive late, later saying, "if you don't respect your artists, they can't work well."

 Monroe also experienced other problems during the production.
 Her dependence on pharmaceuticals escalated and, according to Spoto, she had a miscarriage.
 She and Greene also argued over how MMP should be run.
 Despite the difficulties, filming was completed on schedule by the end of 1956.
 The Prince and the Showgirl was released to mixed reviews in June 1957 and proved unpopular with American audiences.
 It was better received in Europe, where she was awarded the Italian David di Donatello and the French Crystal Star awards and nominated for a BAFTA.